Notice of Privacy Practices

 Privacy Breach Notification: You have the right to notification of a breach of unsecured protected health information.

-To exercise any of your rights, please obtain the required forms from the Privacy Officer or from your physician or his/her office staff and submit your request in writing.
+To exercise any of your rights, please obtain the required forms from the Privacy Officer or from your physician or your physician’s office staff and submit your request in writing.

-If you believe your privacy rights have been violated, you may file a complaint with the hospital by contacting the Facility Privacy Officer at the telephone number or address provided below or with the Secretary of the Department of Health and Human Services.
+If you believe your privacy rights have been violated, you may file a complaint with the hospital by contacting St. Luke’s Privacy Officer at the telephone number or address provided below or with the Secretary of the Department of Health and Human Services.
 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.

 Other uses and disclosures of medical information not covered by this notice or the laws that apply to us will be made only with your written permission.
 If you provide us permission to use or disclose medical information about you, you may revoke that permission, in writing, at any time.
 If you revoke your permission, we will no longer use or disclose medical information about you for the reasons covered by your written authorization.
 We are unable to take back any disclosures we have already made with your permission.